openlookeng/hetu-core/hetu-docs/en/preagg/overview.md

 5. OpenLooKeng CLI has been modified to ease the process of creating Cubes for larger datasets.
 But still there are limitations with this implementation as the process involves merging multiple Cube predicates into one.
 Only Cube predicates defined on Integer, Long and Date types can be merged properly.
 Support for Char, String types still need to be implemented.
+6. Varchar predicates can be merged only if the values are of same length.

 ## Performance Optimizations on Star Tree
 1. Star Tree Query re-write optimization for same group by columns: If the group by columns of the cube and query matches, the query is re-written internally to select the pre-aggregated data.
 If the group by columns does not matches, the additional aggregations are